 Most early settlers were from England, the Barbados colony, and Bermuda.
 Among the first settlers were free people of color who were born in the West Indies to Englanders and Africans.
 Even in the beginning, Charleston attracted people from many religious and ethnic groups.
-In fact, it was once home to the richest and largest Jewish community in all of North America until 1830.
+It was once home to the richest and largest Jewish community in all of North America until 1830.

-Charles Town was the largest and wealthiest city south of Philadelphia by the mid-1700s, becoming the 4th largest port in the colonies behind Boston, New York, and Philadelphia.
-Charleston was a major point in Revolutionary War.
-While it lost its status of state capital in 1786, it became very prosperous with an economy dominated by plantations until the mid-19th century.
-By 1860, almost 18% of the city's black population were free people of color, or almost 8% of the total population.
+Charles Town was the most extensive and wealthiest city south of Philadelphia by the mid-1700s, becoming the 4th largest port in the colonies behind Boston, New York, and Philadelphia.
+Charleston was a significant point in the Revolutionary War.
+While it lost its status as the state capital in 1786, it became very prosperous with an economy dominated by cotton plantations until the mid-19th century.
+By 1860, almost 18% of the city's black population were free people of color or nearly 8% of the total population.

 Charleston's 300-year history is evident in most neighborhoods, especially the city center, which has a large and well-preserved residential historic area that's popular with tourists.
 The city's downtown is free of skyscrapers.
 Instead, Charleston boasts historic plantation homes alongside new retail development.